Silkways/Tanzania-Water-Project/README.md

 ## Interpretation

 The features below are the main driver of the model outcome.
+The determinants of the usability of a waterpump include:

+          - source quality

+          - quantity of water available

+          - gps height (altitude of the well)

+          - length of operation

+Top 10 features

 ![](features_final.png)